WARNING: The video contains graphic language and content.

 Someone appears to grab at the device recording the incident, and someone yells "Put the phone down."
 Then, the video shifts to another angle and an officer is seen picking up the Cubs fan and body-slamming him to the ground.

-Pittsburgh Police Spokesperson Sonya Toler told NBC Chicago by email that Mayor Bill Peduto asked the city's Office of Municipal Investigations to look into the video.
+Pittsburgh Police Spokesperson Sonya Toler told NBC Chicago by email that the mayor of Pittsburgh has ordered an internal investigation over the video, though Mayor Bill Peduto told the Pittsburgh Post-Gazette it is unclear what circumstances led to the confrontation.